 - Day One

 Are you ready for the community to determine the fate of your investment?
 Outcomes can be delays in projects, cost overruns, more expensive capital finance, reputational damage and even a total veto, perhaps supported by violent protests.
 We will discuss some case studies, among many potential ones, of what can go wrong and the costs.
 What are the big issues?
 What is the legal (hard and soft) situation regarding the requirements on extractive projects now?
 What do NGOs want?
 The approaches to community by mining and oil & gas are now converging.
 What can we learn from each other?
 What are the basic concepts that are useful to your business in the area of social performance?

-This day is particularly aimed at senior executives and presents the big-picture understanding of how the world for extractive business has changed and how we need to react to this.
+This day is particularly aimed at corporate, regional and site communities and social performance practitioners and managers, and presents the big-picture understanding of how the world for extractive business has changed and how we need to react to this.

 - Days Two and Three

 Day two will include a visit to the Colorado School of Mines' Edgar Mine.
 This is a demonstration underground mine used for teaching by the School.
 The day will also include group discussion on key issues.